 When creating a culture that inspires individual innovators, it is important to consider the concept of positional leadership.
-These leaders have power to allow or deny change in an organization.
+These leaders have the power to allow or deny the change in an organization.
 Innovation and leadership can originate from all levels of an organization.
-Positional leaders are instrumental in making sure that good ideas are recognized and implemented.
+Positional leaders help to make sure that good ideas are recognized and implemented.

 Cultivating a Culture of Creativity

 The goal of a leader in an organization is to cultivate a culture of creativity.
 This means that any individual involved within an organization has the potential to change it.

 Elon Musk and Marc Benioff are both leaders of innovative companies recognized by Forbes' Magazine’s 2015 list.
 These forward-thinking leaders have built companies recognized by both investors and the public as innovative powerhouses.

 Elon Musk is currently the most well-known innovative business leader in America.
 President of both Tesla and SpaceX, Musk has crafted some exciting brands.
 Tesla produced the world's most talked-about electric car, which is a game-changer for the auto industry.
 SpaceX successfully sent the first private space travel mission to LEO (Low Earth Orbit) and back.
 Musk’s accomplishments are recognized by everyone, not just those who know business.